DataStance1/Foodie_fi_SQL_Case_Study_Solution/README.md

 # Foodie_fi_SQL_Case_Study_Solution
-This repository contains my solutions to Danny Ma's 8-week SQL challenge on Subscription base business analyses
+This repository contains my solution to Week 3 Danny Ma's 8-week SQL challenge on Subscription base business analyses

 #### Introduction
 Subscription-based businesses are super popular and Danny realised that there was a significant gap in the market.
 Danny created Foodie-Fi with a data-driven mindset and wanted to ensure all future investment decisions and new features were decided using data.
 This case study uses subscription-style digital data to answer critical business questions.